Average pace and horizontal chords: The Universal Chord Theorem

-\begin{proof} In Proposition \ref{else}, we want to construct a speed function for an $L$-mile race covered in $T$ minutes, so that no 1-mile subset of the race is covered in exactly T/L minutes.
-This means that we want a position function $f:[0,T]\to[0,L]$ such that $f(0)=0$ and $f(T)=L$, and no chord of the function simultaneously has a horizontal displacement of T/L minutes and a vertical displacement of 1 mile.
+In the running problem, we want to construct a continuous position function for an $L$-mile race covered in $T$ minutes, so that no 1-mile subset of the race is covered in exactly T/L minutes.
+This means that we want a continuous position function \mbox{$f:[0,T]\to[0,L]$} such that $f(0)=0$ and $f(T)=L$, and no chord of the function simultaneously has a horizontal displacement of T/L minutes and a vertical displacement of 1 mile.
+Figure \ref{smalls}(a) shows an example of solutions to this running problem for $L=1.5$ and $T=$ 15:00.

-We can vertically shear the entire problem, so that we instead wish to find a function with $f(0)=0$ and $f(T)=0$, and with no \emph{horizontal} chord of width T/L. Finally, we can re-scale the horizontal axis so that T/L is one unit.
-Then our task is to find a function $f:[0,L]\to\mathbf{R}$ such that $f(0)=0$ and $f(L)=0$, with no unit-length horizontal chord, which is exactly the statement of Proposition \ref{hc}.
-All of these transformations are invertible, so the two constructions are equivalent. \end{proof}
+We can vertically shear the entire problem, so that we instead wish to find a continuous function with $f(0)=0$ and $f(T)=0$, and with no \emph{horizontal} chord of width T/L. Finally, we can re-scale the horizontal axis so that T/L is one unit.
+Then our task is to find a continuous function $f:[0,L]\to\mathbf{R}$ such that $f(0)=0$ and $f(L)=0$, with no unit-length horizontal chord, which is exactly the statement of Proposition \ref{hc}.
+All of these transformations are invertible, so the two constructions are equivalent.
+Figure \ref{smalls}(b) shows the equivalent solution to the function problem, which has $L=1.5$.